Updated January 2nd, 2021

 Rio Buffet Menu Items

 The large buffet has the familiar lineup of different stations, although Carnival seems to have more choices than most Las Vegas buffets.
+At the time of this writing, buffet dishes and options included the following:

 There are the make-your-own salads of course, with three different types of greens to choose from and all the fixin’s you could want, fresh fruit, (versus the canned fruit you often see at Vegas buffets) including melon, cantaloupe, watermelon, and pineapple.